Leaving a legacy FAQ’s

 Do I need to think about inheritance tax?

-There is no tax payable on a gift left to charity in your will.
+There is no tax payable on a gift left to charity in your Will.
 It could also reduce the total amount of your estate that may be liable for inheritance tax.